ovh-ux/component-rollup-config/README.md

 ## Plugins

-This configuration provides some plugins to facilitate loading and importing of ovh translations
+This configuration provides some plugins to facilitate loading and importing of ovh translations.

 ### translation-xml

-Convert translation XML files to JavaScript
+Convert translation XML files to JavaScript.

 ```xml
 <translations>